-They want you to think that by increasing fake fiber in their foods that you can eat all the carbs you want without having an impact on your blood sugar and insulin levels.
+They want you to think that by increasing fake fiber in their foods you can eat all the carbs you want without having an impact on your blood sugar and insulin levels.

-This has been shown to entirely untrue.
+This has been shown to be entirely untrue.
 The truth is that these foods still increase your blood sugar, mess up your hormones and increase your risk of diabetes just like regular versions of the food.